-See About the Instance entity on page 83.
+For more information, see About the Instance entity.

 About the Replicate(d) Databases entity

 The Replicate(d) databases entity displays predefined graphs which represent statistics related to the outbound processing phase and inbound (repagent statistics) processing phase for the selected database in the Selected time frame.